aileen-r/advent-of-code-2023/README.md

 On another note, I'm always a bit embarassed by the lines of code I commit for these problems.
 The internet is full of leet code types with single-line solutions, while I'm declaring so many functions and variables.
 I do prefer my approach for readability as well as creating smaller units for testing, but I still can't quite shake that impostor syndrome-adjacent feeling.

 It's worth noting that while I'll avoid the obvious performance sins, I'm not optimising for speed until the challenge requires it.

+## Day 03

+I went about this entirely the wrong way to start.
+I considered "adjacent number" to be any single-character digit at an adjacent coordinate.
+I didn't read the question carefully which shows numbers are not single-digit.
+Oops.